 Wood-fired heat by the Opera House

-Oslo Badstuforening Langkaia
+Oslo Badstuforening saunas at Langkaia

 Oslo Botanical Garden